 SSD Speed Test

-The speed of your drive’s read and write functions is a crucial indicator when it comes time to SSD health check.
+The speed of your drive’s read and write functions is a crucial indicator when it comes time to SSD check.
 There are all manner of free programs you can use to do this.
 Here are a few of them:

 Most of these tools allow you to compare your SSD’s speed to the industry standards.
 If you notice that yours is running unreasonably slow, it could be a sign that it’s time to SSD health check.